tapis-project/camera-traps/external_plugins/image_detecting_plugin/README.md

 # Running with Motion

 By default, an Image Detecting container starts up both the Linux Motion package and the Image Detecting plugin.
-It requires the `privilged` flag for access to the video device which it assumes to be `/dev/video0`.
+It requires the `privileged` flag for access to the video device which it assumes to be `/dev/video0`.
 This is configured in the `motion.conf` file included in the repo.
 Eventually, we will update the installer to parameterize this value.